gsp13/TokenContract/README.md

 # MyToken

-This is a simple contract created in Solidity that is a basic demonstration of how ethereum tokens work.
-It has two functions, mint and burn which will allow the user to update and retrieve the token's overall supply as well as the balances of the sender addresses.
+This is a simple contract created in Solidity that is a basic demonstration of how ethereum tokens work with error handling techniques ( assert,revert and require).
+It has three functions, mint, burn and transact which will allow the user to update and retrieve the token's overall supply as well as the balances of the sender addresses.

 ### Executing program